 Massachusetts Legislature must pass automatic voter registration

 Politics have always permeated everyday life, but beginning with the presidential campaign of 2015-2016, this influence has become more apparent in the media.
 Athletes, entertainers, journalists and educators, mostly on the left, have embraced vibrant political speech.
 Conversations that used to center only on hip-hop or the NFL are now more frequently arguments about Colin Kaepernick’s demonstrations or the messages in Kendrick Lamar’s lyrics.
-Despite this, youth voter turnout is lower than it was a decade ago.
+Despite this, youth voter turnout has been in decline in presidential elections since 2004.

 Tuesday was National Voter Registration Day, and it was encouraging to see efforts to register students on campus were backed by political student groups such as MASSPIRG.
 I spoke with Yuval Abraham, the head of MASSPIRG’s democracy campaign that is focusing on automatic voter registration this term.
 “We’re trying to show the student body that they can push automatic voter registration reform through and that they can make voting easier.
 That’s what the democracy campaign does every semester, and AVR is the best way to do it,” Abraham, a junior economics major, said.